SAP Industry Solutions Licensing

 Unlike standard S/4HANA modules, which provide broad, generic business functionality, these industry solutions deliver tailored capabilities for particular industries—from retail merchandise management to utility billing or oilfield operations.

-They enable organizations in sectors like Retail, Utilities, Oil and gas, Healthcare, and Aerospace and defense (among others) to manage industry-specific processes natively in their SAP environment.
-However, with this specialized functionality comes distinct licensing considerations.
+They enable organizations in sectors such as Retail, Utilities, Oil and Gas, Healthcare, and Aerospace and Defense (among others) to manage industry-specific processes natively within their SAP environment.

 This article explains SAP’s Industry Solutions, how they differ from standard modules, how they are licensed, and how they interact with S/4HANA’s core and other SAP offerings.